Writing Your First Limnoria Plugin¶

 The rest of __init__.py

-shouldn’t be touched unless you are
+can be left alone unless you are using

 additional import statements and reload

-calls to all those modules, so that
+calls to those modules, so that

 they get reloaded with the rest of the plugin: